angrybacon/doomsday-wiki/markdown/chapters/02-ddft/03-dd-vs-hate.md

 with Ponder.
 From here, you can cast LED, cycle Wraith making UUU, and be able to win.
 If they don't Surgical in response to the Ponder, simply draw the LED.
 Cast it, then Brainstorm making UUU with LED.
-If they Surgical in response to BS, you'll win no matter what you draw.
+If they Surgical in response to Bs, you'll win no matter what you draw.
 If they don't you'll still win from here even if they Surgical later on.

 The takeaway here is that the instant speed draw of Brainstorm lets you get the